Own-Data-Privateer/hoardy-web/README.md

   - all those web servers learning that you use your browser's tabs as a "To Read Later" list and you just selected that old tab to start reading.

-  After all, with `Hoardy-Web`, re-loading a manually or automatically replayed tab won't load anything from the Internet.
+  After all, with `Hoardy-Web`, re-loading a manually or automatically replayed tab won't fetch anything from the Internet.

 - If you feel like you have too many open tabs, you can simply bookmark and close some of them, and then re-open them again later, without loading anything from the Internet.